 Second, once the targets of information have been identified, each of these targets should be analyzed in a manner that allows the cross-checking of jurors’ social media usernames with the assembled content.

 Consider the following Facebook posts from two different news media Facebook pages concerning the indictment of a police officer for murder.
-Of interest here is that the spouse of a potential juror in the case posted “likes” the posts and comments supporting the prosecution.
-The name of the juror’s spouse is blocked out for privacy protection.
+Of interest here is that the spouse of a potential juror in the case posted “likes” to the posts and comments supporting the prosecution.
+The name of the juror’s spouse is blocked out (as are the names of others) for privacy protection.

 None of the above would be revealed by a search using the individual’s Facebook username/account.
 It is only by deconstructing the page can you “see” the presence of the potential juror’s spouse.